AmmarJamshed/OpenSource-ML-DL-Models/README.md

 # OpenSource-ML-Models
-All models ive compiled from others for my reference and those who wish to use it
+All ML and DL models ive compiled from others for my reference and those who wish to use it